 The GDAX team recognised the importance of allowing people to deposit and withdraw using real-world money, which means that you can use your bank to fund your account!

-Before I discuss the fees, I wanted to make it clear that only certain countries are allow to use a bank account to deposit.
+Before I discuss the fees, I wanted to make it clear that only certain countries are allowed to use a bank account to deposit.
 Furthermore, the type of payment system will depend on the country you are located in.

 If you are located in Europe, you will need to use SEPA.
 GDAX do not charge a fee for this, which is great!
 The GDAX withdrawal fee for SEPA is only €0.15!